otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 #### Detailed protocol

-Be `(x, g*x)` Alice's long-term keypair and `(y, g*y)` the Server's long-term keypair (both generated according to the section "Public keys, Shared Prekeyes and Fingerprints" of the OTRv4 spec), `A` Alice's User-Profile (generated according to the section "Creating a User Profile" of the OTRv4 spec), `S` the Server's profile (TODO: Define how this is generated.
+The following parameters are expected to be generated beforehand:

+* `(x, g*x)`: Alice's long-term keypair.
+See: OTRv4, section "Public keys, Shared Prekeyes and Fingerprints".
+* `(y, g*y)`: Server's long-term keypair.
+See: OTRv4, section "Public keys, Shared Prekeyes and Fingerprints".
+* `A`: Alice's User-Profile.
+See: OTRv4, section "Creating a User Profile".
+* `S`: the Server's profilei.
+(TODO: Define how this is generated.
 Probably its identity - prekey.xmpp.org - and its long-term key's fingerprint).

+Alice is also expected to receive the server's identity and its long-term public key so they can be manually verified by her.

+The protocol goes as follows:

 **Alice**